Dan Rusanowsky: Other broadcasting duties

 Rusanowsky stays active in the Bay Area broadcasting community year-round, and has delivered play-by-play calls of other sports.
 He has hosted two baseball-oriented radio segments — Dan's Dugout, which aired on Oakland Athletics radio broadcasts, and Dan's Diamond Notes for Bay Area radio station KFOX.
 Rusanowsky has also called games for RHI's Oakland Skates and San Jose Rhinos, the San Jose Grizzlies of the CISL, and served as a closed-circuit television broadcaster for the San Jose Grand Prix.
 He also appears on NBC Sports Bay Area's "Race Week" program to discuss Indy Car, Formula One, and NASCAR series.
 He has joined the IMS Radio Network's coverage of the GoPro Indy Grand Prix of Sonoma since 2011.

 Awards

 In 2013, Rusanowsky was inducted into the Bay Area Radio Hall of Fame in the sports category.

 In 2015, Rusanowsky received the Silver Beaver Award from the Boy Scouts of America.

 In 2021, Rusanowsky received the Outstanding Eagle Scout Award from the Boy Scouts of America.

+In 2023, Rusanowsky received the Foster Hewitt Memorial Award for his career in NHL broadcasting.